6 min read

 Domain Authority and Domain Rating are made-up numbers created by tool companies.
 Google doesn't use them.
 They don't predict rankings.
 Stop optimizing for fiction.

-Domain Authority isn't a Google metric.
-It's not based on Google data.
-Google has explicitly said they don't use anything like it.
-It's a number invented by Moz in 2010 to sell subscriptions.
+Domain Authority isn't a Google metric, and it's not based on Google data, and Google has explicitly said, on multiple occasions, to anyone who would listen, that they don't use anything like it, because it's a number that was invented by Moz in 2010 to sell subscriptions, which is the kind of origin story that should give everyone pause but somehow doesn't.

 And the entire SEO industry treats it like gospel.